Trinity Prep provides a Christ-centered educational alternative

 A Bit About Us

 All of our academic, relational and spiritual efforts are devoted to honoring Christ and equipping students with the knowledge, understanding, and wisdom to be effective ambassadors for Him on this earth.
-We honor Christ as the Son of God, and as our sole hope for redemption, for restored relationship with God, and for life eternal.
+We honor Christ as the Son of God, and as our sole hope for redemption, for a restored relationship with God, and for life eternal.

 In a College-Style School, parents aren’t just a support system; they ARE equal partners in educating their children, in sync with Trinity Prep.
 Our role as the school is to select and plan curricula for at-home and in-class use; to plan worthwhile class activities that complement at-home work; and to provide additional accountability for your child, including grades for their assignments.
 The parents’ role is to oversee at-home study by their children and provide necessary support to facilitate their children’s mastery of the content.
 In younger grades, that includes teaching lessons prepared by Trinity Prep teachers.
 In higher grades, the child develops an increasingly independent ability to study and acquire content at home.
 Classroom lessons and experiences are based upon, and reinforce, the student’s acquisition of content via at-home study.

 As you can see, our model is utterly dependent upon effective partnership between parents and Trinity Prep teachers and staff.
 Communication systems are in place to sync home and school.
 Education occurs when a child has a mentor or mentors; a support system; and an opportunity to practice and implement what s/he has learned.
 Our College-Style School partnership provides all three.